 What is Daylight Saving Time or DST

-Those of you who do not know what is Daylight saving time DST, let me explain in brief.
+For those of you who do not know what is Daylight saving time DST, let me explain in brief.

 In most of Europe, local time is moved forward by 1 hour in Spring and moved backward by 1 hour in Autumn.
 This happens around March or April and ends in October or November.
 This practice is called Daylight Saving Time.
-These shifts are different in North and South hemispheres, and may vary from country to country.
+These shifts are different in the North and South hemispheres and may vary from country to country.
 In the southern hemisphere, the changes are the opposite.

 Automatically adjust clock for Daylight Saving Time

 Microsoft Windows has established an annual update schedule for Daylight Saving Time (DST) and Time Zone (TZ) releases.
-From time to time releases DST Cumulative Updates and Updates for Time Zone changes.
+From time to time it releases DST Cumulative Updates and Updates for Time Zone changes.
 If you have Windows Update set to ‘automatically install’, there is nothing you need to do, as this will give you a seamless transition to the new Daylight Savings Time and Time Zone settings.